instead-hub/instead/doc/stead3_en.md

 	pl.obj:add 'knife'

 The objects in the lists are stored in the order in which they add.
-However, if the object is present numeric attribute pri he plays the role of prioriteta in the list.
+However, if the object is present numeric attribute pri he plays the role of priority in the list.
 If pri is not specified, the value priority 0 is considered.
 Thus, if you want some the object was first on the list, give priority pri <
 0. If the end of the list -- > 0.